mozamimy/telescreen/README.md

 ### :seedling: Build on your environment

-If you are Rust programmer, you can build your own environment,
+If you are Rust programmer, you can build on your own environment,

 ```
 $ git clone git@github.com:mozamimy/telescreen.git